+Corporate MSA

-Corporate MSA.
-Also effective February 19, 2020, the Conflicts Committee of the board of directors of CVR GP and the Audit Committee of CVR Energy approved, and the parties entered into, a new Corporate Master Service Agreement (the "Corporate MSA") between Coffeyville Services, LLC ("CSLLC," formerly Coffeyville Resources, LLC) and certain of its affiliates, including CVR Partners, its general partners, and its subsidiaries, which replaced and consolidated the Services Agreement, the GP Services Agreement, and the Trademark License Agreement (collectively, the "Replaced Corporate Agreements") on substantially equivalent terms as the Replaced Corporate Agreements.
-In addition to affirming the terms and services described in the Replaced Corporate Agreements and resetting the durations thereof, as applicable, commencing February 19, 2020, the Corporate MSA provides for payment by each service recipient under the Corporate MSA of a monthly fee for goods and services supplied under the Corporate MSA, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.
+Also effective January 1, 2020, the Conflicts Committee of the general partner of CVR Partners and the Audit Committee of CVR Energy approved, and the parties entered into, the Corporate MSA between CVR Services, LLC ("CVR Services," formerly Coffeyville Resources, LLC) and certain of its affiliates, and CVR Partners, its general partner, and its subsidiaries, which is comprised of various management and service agreements effectively replacing other related party agreements, on substantially equivalent terms, in place during 2019 and 2018 (the "Replaced Corporate Agreements").
+In addition to affirming the terms and services described in the Replaced Corporate Agreements and resetting the durations thereof, as applicable, commencing January 1, 2020, the Corporate MSA provides for payment by each service recipient under the Corporate MSA of a monthly fee for goods and services supplied under the Corporate MSA, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.